Supply Chain Optimization: Harnessing Resilience

-Before getting into the challenges modern supply chain managers face and how network design can help, let’s rewind for a minute and retrace the roots of many of today’s most prevalent supply chains.
+Before getting into today's challenges and how supply chain network design can help, let's rewind for a minute and retrace the roots of many of today's most prevalent supply chains.

 Many of the largest, most well-established companies in the world did not start with a deliberate, strategic supply chain design.
 Instead, they grew from a series of accidents.

 As you can imagine, this has created a tangled web of suppliers, customers, deliveries and distribution centers.
-The global supply chain is more complicated than ever and becoming even more complex as it strings together continents and bolsters multiple market segments.
-In this convolution of resources, volatility isn’t an anomaly; it’s almost a constant.
+Global supply chain management is more complicated than ever and becoming even more complex as it strings together continents and bolsters multiple market segments.
+In this convolution of resources, volatility isn't an anomaly; it's almost a constant.

-What are the Benefits of Supply Chain Network Optimization?
+What are the Benefits of Supply Chain Optimization?

 There is a crucial difference between planning and design.
-Planning deals with the day-to-day logistics, such as transportation, warehousing and packaging.
+Supply chain planning deals with the day-to-day logistics, such as procurement, transportation and warehousing.
 Planning and execution systems automate, streamline and optimize the existing operations of an organization.
-On the other hand, “design” requires more big-picture thinking.
-Network design establishes the operations that the logistics run on.
-While planning is responsible for running an effective business, design determines how a business should run.
+On the other hand, "design" requires more big-picture thinking.
+Network design establishes the supply chain operation that the logistics run on.
+While planning is responsible for running an effective business, design determines the supply chain efficiency.

-As I mentioned before, many modern supply chains were established based on short-term goals, which means that they were not made considering long-term effects and impact.
+As I mentioned before, many modern supply chains were established based on short-term goals and cost savings, which means that they were not made considering long-term supply chain performance.
 In other words, supply chain managers have historically allowed logistics to determine the maturation of their supply chain when network design-thinking reaps longer-term benefits.

-There are several benefits of network optimization, such as determining the flexibility and resilience in your supply chain strategy, figuring out how to increase or reduce gross margins, assessing how to enter emerging countries and conducting a compliance study on taxes.
+There are several benefits of network optimization, such as determining the flexibility and resilience in your supply chain strategy, figuring out how to increase or reduce gross margins, reducing operating costs, assessing how to enter emerging countries and conducting a compliance study on taxes.

 From a strategic perspective, supply chain success hinges on flexibility—the capability to adjust strategies, tactics and locations to reduce risk, cut costs and attain competitive advantage.

-In fact, according to our survey, 93% of supply chain decision-makers said that in the past few years, they’ve made changes to their supply chain to respond to existing market dynamics.
+In fact, in our 2019 Supply Chain Trends survey, 93% of supply chain decision-makers said that in the past few years, they've made changes to their supply chain to respond to existing market dynamics.
 More than half vouched that they have made significant changes to their supply chain strategy or operations.
+In Jabil's 2020 Special Report on Supply Chain Resilience, 98% said they made supply chain changes just as a result of COVID-19.

 Network optimization provides a powerful modeling approach proven to reduce supply chain costs and improve service levels by better aligning strategies.
-By incorporating end-to-end supply chain costs—including purchase, production, warehousing inventory and transportation—a network optimization exercise enables your company to make proactive decisions toward planned or unplanned factors.
+By incorporating end-to-end supply chain costs — including purchase, production, warehousing inventory management and transportation — a network optimization exercise enables your company to make proactive decisions toward planned or unplanned factors.
 It can also help companies evaluate their current stability of the four pillars of a resilient supply chain: people, process, technology and design.

 Tips for Supply Chain Network Optimization